rackerlabs/support-how-to/content/cloud-servers/understanding-logrotate-utility.md

 **NOTE:** You won&rsquo;t actually see an entry for a syslog service on versions of Ubuntu older than Karmic Koala (9.10).
-Prior to that release the system logs were rotated by a &ldquo;savelog&rdquo; command run from the &ldquo;/etc/cron.daily/sysklogd&rdquo; script.
+Prior to that release the system logs were rotated by a "savelog" command run from the "/etc/cron.daily/sysklogd" script.

 #### Inside an application file